hrbrmstr/iptrie/README.md

   - `iptrie_destroy`: Destroy an IP trie
   - `iptrie_insert`: Insert a value for an IPv4 Address+CIDR combo into
     an IPv4 Trie
+  - `iptrie_ip_in`: Lookup a value for an IPv4 Address+CIDR combo into
+    an IPv4 Trie or Test for Existence
   - `iptrie_lookup`: Lookup a value for an IPv4 Address+CIDR combo into
     an IPv4 Trie or Test for Existence
   - `iptrie_remove`: Remove a trie entry for an IPv4 Address+CIDR combo